mxagar/mxagar.github.io/_posts/2022-09-23-machine-learning-production-level.markdown

 - Level 1 (production): the inference pipeline is deployed manually and the artifact versions are tracked (models, data, code, etc.) and pipeline outputs monitored.
 - Level 2 (*very serious* production): deployments of training and inference pipelines are done automatically and frequently, enabling large-scale continuously updated applications.

-Small/medium-sized projects (teams of 1-20 people) require typically level 1 maturity, and the companies where they are implemented in usually don't have the resources to go for level 2.
+Small/medium-sized projects (teams of 1-20 people) require typically level 1 maturity, and often, the companies where they are implemented in don't have the resources to go for level 2.

 In this article, **I present a standardized way of transforming research notebooks into production-level code**; in MLOps maturity levels that represents the journey from level 0 to 1.
 To that end, I have implemented **a boilerplate project with production-ready quality that can be cloned from this [Github repository](https://github.com/mxagar/customer_churn_production)**.